 Elana Rosenberg, Executive Director

-Tiffani is YPI’s newest team member!
-She grew up in Providence and received her double major in Psychology and Health Studies from the University of Rhode Island in 2017.
+Tiffani grew up in Providence and received her double major in Psychology and Health Studies from the University of Rhode Island in 2017.
 Prior to YPI, Tiffani worked at the University of Rhode Island’s Gender and Sexuality Center as Building Manager where she gained great insight and understanding of the LGBTQ community and its unique needs.
-Outside of work, Tiffani can be found reading horror novels, painting, relaxing outside, or spending time with her cat!
+Outside of work, Tiffani can be found reading horror novels, painting, relaxing outside, or working on graphic design projects!

 Tiffani can be reached at: Tiffani@youthprideri.org